Phạm Quang Khiêm: Singapore

 At the time, Singapore's Prime Minister, Lee Kuan Yew, was abroad, and the Singapore Air Defense Command (SADC) had recently been reorganized into the Republic of Singapore Air Force (RSAF) on April 1, 1975, just two days before Khiêm's arrival.
 The absence of the prime minister and the air force's restructuring left local officials uncertain about how to proceed.

 Khiêm negotiated with the authorities, proposing that the group be allowed to leave for Australia.
 The officials agreed, but with the stipulation that the group would cover the fuel costs.
-They also required payment in U.S. dollars, which the passengers had in limited supply—approximately $100 to $400 in total.
+They also required payment in U.S. dollars, which the passengers had in limited supply — approximately $100 to $400 in total.
 Despite attempts to bribe officials with jewelry, their offer was declined.
-The group was subsequently transported in separate prison trucks to a detention center outside Singapore, where they remained until the Fall of Saigon.
+The Singapore government formally requested the Republic of Vietnam to expatriat the group, as they were subsequently transported in separate prison trucks to Khalsa Crescent Remand Centre, a detention center outside Singapore, where they remained for repatriation until the Fall of Saigon.
 During their time in detention, on April 23, 1975, Singapore's Interior Minister and his staff visited Phạm's family, bringing trays of gifts wrapped with candy, pastries, and champagne.